-At present, this section of the A379 is a four-lane road with limited facilities for pedestrians and cyclists.
-There are currently no crossing facilities near the Matford roundabout and the shared use path on the south side of this road is narrow.
-The scheme will deliver a new toucan crossing on the approach to the Matford roundabout to connect the south side of the A379 and the new development with the existing shared use path on Bridge Road and Matford Marsh.
-The existing shared use path on the A379 will also be widened where possible and the existing layby will be removed as part of the works.
-Furthermore, a new signalised junction will be created with a new side road to the south of the A379 which will provide access to the proposed development area.
-Please see the plan of the junction works for more information.
+Previously, this section of the A379 was a four-lane road with limited facilities for pedestrians and cyclists.
+There were no crossing facilities near the Matford roundabout and the shared use path on the south side of the road was narrow.
+As part of the scheme a new toucan crossing has been delivered on the approach to the Matford roundabout to connect the south side of the A379 and the new development with the existing shared use path on Bridge Road and Matford Marsh.
+The shared use path on the A379 has also been widened where possible and the existing layby removed.
+Furthermore, a new signalised junction was created with a new side road to the south of the A379 which will provide access to the proposed development area.

 Realignment of Chudleigh Road

 The existing Chudleigh Road has a junction with the A379.
 Vehicles using this junction have to cross a busy road and with the development planned, using this junction would become more difficult in the future.
 The existing junction is located close to the bridge which goes across the A30, meaning it is not possible to improve the junction without relocating it.
 The road is therefore planned to be realigned and will have a new, signalised junction with the A379 further to the east.

-The county council has been undertaking work to inform the design of the realignment.
-The principle of the realigned road was included in planning permission for the housing development.
-A new detailed planning application for the realignment of the road has been submitted to seek approval for the detail of the proposals.
+The county council has undertaken work to inform the design of the realignment.
+A detailed planning application for the realignment of the road, to seek approval for the detail of the proposals, has been approved.
 Details of the application can be found on the Devon County Council planning website.
 To view the design of the realignment, please see the plan of the works.

 Southern spine road